tugrandev/airevo/docs/airevo-PRD.md

 ---

 ## 17) Acceptance Criteria (examples)
+- User name is captured early and used throughout onboarding copy.
 - User can complete onboarding in <= 8 minutes with autosave.
 - User can set/edit a quit date and see countdown/days smoke-free.
 - Craving flow runs a timer and records intensity/trigger; data appears in insights.